 Example 1 (as re-written)

-CFO with record of significant contributions to business operations, earnings, and growth.
+CFO with record of improving business operations and earnings.

 Example 2 (as received)